sara4se/LostIt/README.md

 </video>

 ### Big Idea
-Inclusion.
+Help.

 ### Challenge Statment
-An aaplication that allows users to post or navigate lost or found items in order to seek help from others by interacting with the posts through calls or chat.
+An aplication that allows users to post or navigate lost or found items in order to  <br>
+seek help from others by interacting with the posts through calls or chat.

 ### Solution Concept
 Help reader to save their best quotes.